-The current transportation legislation, Fixing America's Surface Transportation (FAST) Act, approves funding for surface transportation projects and continues the surface transportation investment made by the US Congress.
-The FAST Act authorizes funding for many transportation funding categories and specific projects, and continues the concepts identified in previous legislation regarding the cooperative, continuing, and comprehensive regional planning process.
-The FAST Act requires all Transportation Management Areas (metropolitan areas with populations greater than 200,000) to address congestion management through a process that provides for safe and effective integrated management and operation of the multimodal transportation system.
+The current transportation legislation, the Infrastructure Investment and Jobs Act (IIJA), approves funding for surface transportation projects and continues the surface transportation investment made by the US Congress.
+The IIJA authorizes funding for many transportation funding categories and specific projects, and continues the concepts identified in previous legislation regarding the cooperative, continuing, and comprehensive regional planning process.
+The IIJA requires all Transportation Management Areas (metropolitan areas with populations greater than 200,000) to address congestion management through a process that provides for safe and effective integrated management and operation of the multimodal transportation system.
 Congestion management is an integral element of the region's transportation planning and programming process.
 It serves as a guide for implementing both near-term and long-term regional transportation improvements.